History and Political Science Scholarships

-Department of History and Political Science is pleased to announce the History and Political Science Scholarships for 2014-2015 school year.
-All students majoring in history, political science, international studies, or social science in the 2014-2015 school year are eligible to apply for a departmental scholarship.
+Department of History and Political Science is pleased to announce the History and Political Science Scholarships for 2017-2018 academic year.
+All students majoring in history, political science, or international studies in the 2017-2018 school year are eligible to apply for a departmental scholarship.
 These scholarships are awarded by the department in recognition of excellence in intellectual achievement, as well as commitment and contribution to the departmental community.
 Scholarship applicants will be evaluated on the following four criteria:

 · Overall college grade-point average